UESTC-nnLab/ProDiv/README.md

 ## ProDiv+

-ProDiv can also be found at [PseMix](https://github.com/liupei101/PseMix/blob/main/utils/core.py#L148).
-Moreover, its improved version (ProDiv+) is also contained.
-Please check the [PseMix repo](https://github.com/liupei101/PseMix) for more details.
+An improved version (`ProDiv+`) can be found at [PseMix](https://github.com/liupei101/PseMix/blob/main/utils/core.py#L148).
+Moreover, ProDiv is also contained.
+For more details, you can move to the [PseMix repo](https://github.com/liupei101/PseMix).

 ## 🔥 Related Resources